Their young victims were scared, say police, but now they’re coming forward

-TULARE, California (KGPE) – Two California correctional officers are behind bars after allegations of child molestation dating back to the 1990s.
+TULARE, California (KSEE) – Two California correctional officers are behind bars after allegations of child molestation dating back to the 1990s.

 The Tulare Police Department said 48-year-old Steven Arey and 56-year-old Kevin Sandoval both worked for the North Kern State Prison and were youth pastors the time of the crime.
 The victims are male and female, ranging from 8 to 17 years old.